ESTA and VWP for Business Aircraft Travel to the U.S.: Tips and Best Practice

 Assuming you have the required information, anyone can determine if a passenger has a valid ESTA via the Customs and Border Protection website.
 A list of signatory carriers can be found on the same site.

 You may also have your 3rd-party provider confirm passenger ESTA status.
-If a passenger doesn’t have an ESTA or visa, the operator may be fined, and crew members may be fined or detained at the discretion of the customs/immigration inspector.
-For passengers who do not have required visas or ESTAs, fines are up to $3,300 USD per passenger, plus $5,000 USD for the operator.
-Additionally, the operator may be liable for making arrangements to have the passenger removed from the U.S., as per the inspector’s instructions.
+If a passenger doesn’t have an ESTA or visa, the PIC and Operator may be fined and detained at the discretion of the CBP Officer.
+Additionally, the operator may be liable for making arrangements to have the passenger removed from the U.S., as per the CBP Officer’s instructions.
+Additionally, the operator may be liable for making arrangements to have the passenger removed from the U.S., as per the officer’s instructions.

 8. Know best practices to avoid issues